arpan7sarkar/React_Journey/notes.md

 ### props recives a object inside it and similer to backend for getting the values from pops we have to use props.value method calling
 //
 ex: const name= props.name

+we can get any type of icon we want from lucid-react